Research operations

 4. Compliance, in plain language

-These terms come up in every security review.
-Here's what they actually mean, so you can read a vendor's answers and know whether they're real.
+At least one of these terms will come up in your security review.
+Here's what to know so you know what questions to ask.
 Tap each one to expand.

 You don't need to memorize these.
 You need to recognize them when IT raises them, and know which ones actually apply to your situation so you're not chasing certifications you'll never use.